Toyota Charging System Malfunction Warning (Debunked)

 1. Find a safe place to pull the vehicle over.

-2. Call your local mechanic or Toyota dealership for more support.
+2. Call your local mechanic (who is ideally an expert Toyota technician) or Toyota dealership for more support.

-If you are familiar with the charging system, you could take a look at it yourself.
-However, inexperience with car batteries can put you at risk of contact with flammable gases and battery acid or increase the danger of electrical shock.
+If you are familiar with it, you could check the charging system yourself.
+However, inexperience with car batteries and other electrical components can put you at risk of contact with flammable gases and battery acid or increase the danger of electrical shock.

 (RAV4 Owner’s Manual)